6 Best Driveway Alarms to Notify You of Unexpected Visitors

 This is the most common type of driveway sensor.
 A passive infrared sensor detects objects that radiate heat energy, such as people, animals, or car engines.

 When the heat pattern changes, a signal is transmitted to the indoor receiver to create the alert.
 This is a single wholly enclosed sensor.
-The Guardline and Driveway Informer models use a PIR sensor.
+The Driveway Informer model uses a PIR sensor.

 Active Infrared (AIR)